PythonRSAS/pythonrsas.github.io/_posts/2019-7-03-2-GroupBy-Processing.md

 'II': Int64Index([4, 5, 6, 7], dtype='int64'),
 'III': Int64Index([8, 9, 10, 11, 12], dtype='int64')}
 ```
-The syntax  gb.groups.keys()returns a Python list for the keys’ values.
+The syntax  <span class="coding">gb.groups.keys()</span> returns a Python list for the keys’ values.
 The syntax  gb.groups returns a Python dictionary of key/value pairs for each key, mapped to a group, along with a corresponding list of values indicating which rows compose a given group.
 In this example, rows 0, 1, 2, and 3 define the groupby level for District = 'I'.

-Consider the following example, Summary by District illustrates similar logic calling PROC SUMMARY to create a ‘grouped’ dataset summing the numeric variables by district.
+Consider the following example, Summary by District illustrates similar logic calling <span class="coding">PROC SUMMARY</span> to create a ‘grouped’ dataset summing the numeric variables by district.

 <div class="code-head"><span>code</span> Summary by District.sas</div>